robertdpowell/tweetsinwelsh/_posts/2020-08-10-eisteddfod.md

 ---

-**ydyn nhw'n dechrau fflagio?** - this sentence uses the question form of the present tense of 'bod'/'to be'.
+**ydyn nhw'n dechrau fflagio?** - this sentence uses the question form of the present tense of 'bod'(to be).
 In this case, 'ydyn nhw' is the third person plural and means 'are they?'

 **mynd ati i (verbnoun)** - to go about ...ing

 **erbyn hyn** - in this context means 'now', to indicate that the riders are 'now' at Enlli.

+*please let me know of any corrections*